pwborthwick/projects/transition.md

 ```
 This for first 3 singlets - OK so far.

 The eigenvectors from psi4 for alpha eigenvectors right for the first and second singles singlets - alpha and beta are the same.
-It is clear the eigenvalues are not normalised.
+(It is clear the eigenvalues are not themselves normalised.)
 ```
 [[ 1.24887231e-16  5.76788541e-19]
  [-1.08892241e-15 -6.05807431e-17]